Walter Wayne Backman

 - Born September 22, 1959 in Hillsboro, OR USA

 At bat, Backman was a slap hitter who liked to go the opposite way.
-His offensive value was wrapped up in his OBP and speed, and he had very little power.
+His offensive value was wrapped up in his OBP and speed, as he had very little power.
 As a second baseman, Backman had a poor reputation early in his career, and his defensive shortcomings threatened his ability to hold a big league job.
-However, by all accounts he improved by the mid-1980s and became an adequate, if not great, defensive player.
+However, by all accounts he improved by the mid-1980s and became an adequate, if not great, defender.

-The son of a former Pirate farmhand, Backman was signed the first round draft choice (16th overall) of the New York Mets in the 1977 amateur draft by scout Marvin Scott as a shortstop after hitting .548 as a high school senior at Aloha High School in Beaverton, OR.
-He progressed quickly through the system as a second baseman, hitting .325, .302, .282, and .293 at various minor league stops, and earned a September callup for the 1980 Mets, hitting .323 in 93 at-bats.
-However, the Mets' second base job was held by Doug Flynn, an established veteran who won the Gold Glove that year, and a clubhouse leader and favorite of Mets manager Joe Torre.
-Backman made the 1981 Mets out of spring training as a reserve infielder, but with Flynn entrenched, he didn't see much playing time.
-He was optioned to Triple A Tidewater on June 8.
-Backman, irritated by his perception that the Mets were trying to turn him into a utility infielder, refused to report to Tidewater for six days, which damaged his reputation in the organization.
+The son of a former Pittsburgh Pirates farmhand, Backman was signed as a shortstop and the first round draft choice (16th overall) of the New York Mets in the 1977 amateur draft by scout Marvin Scott, after hitting .548 as a high school senior at Aloha High School in Beaverton, OR.
+He progressed quickly through the system as a second baseman, hitting .325, .302, .282, and .293 at various minor league stops, and earned a September call-up in 1980, hitting .323 in 93 at-bats.
+However, the Mets second base job was held by Doug Flynn, an established veteran who won the Gold Glove that year and was a clubhouse leader and favorite of Mets manager Joe Torre.
+Backman made the 1981 team out of spring training as a reserve infielder, but with Flynn entrenched, he did not see much playing time.
+He was optioned to the Triple A Tidewater Tides on June 8th.
+Irritated by the perception that the Mets were trying to turn him into a utility infielder, he refused to report to Tidewater for six days, which damaged his reputation in the organization.

-Backman hit .320 and was an offensive catalyst as the #2 batter in the lineup as the 1986 Mets dominated the league, winning 108 games.
-He hit only one home run that season, on September 22, his 27th birthday.
-He was a crucial factor in the 1986 NLCS.
-With the series tied 1-1, the Mets were losing Game 3 5-4 in the bottom of the ninth.
+Backman hit .320 and was an offensive catalyst as the #2 hitter in the lineup as the Mets dominated the league in 1986, winning 108 games.
+He hit only one home run that season, on September 22nd, his 27th birthday.
+He was a crucial factor in the NLCS.
+With the series against the Houston Astros tied 1-1, the Mets were losing Game 3, 5-4, in the bottom of the 9th.
 Backman led off and dragged a bunt down the first-base line; when Astros first baseman Glenn Davis fielded it, Backman lunged past him into foul territory and slid safely into first base.
-Astros manager Hal Lanier argued that Backman had run out of the basepath, but to no avail.
+Astros manager Hal Lanier argued that Backman had run out of the base path, but to no avail.
 Two batters later, Lenny Dykstra slugged a game-winning homer to give the Mets the crucial victory.
-Houston then won Game 4, and the teams were deadlocked in Game 5, through 11 and a half innings.
+Houston then won Game 4, and the teams were deadlocked in Game 5 through 11 and a half innings.
 Backman led off the bottom of the 12th with an infield hit, then advanced to second on an errant pick-off attempt by Charlie Kerfeld.
 He came around to score the winning run on a single by Gary Carter.
-In Game 6, Backman drove in a run in the 14th and then scored the game-winning run (and series clinching) run in the 16th.
-He hit .333 in the Mets' World Series victory against the Boston Red Sox.
+In Game 6, Backman drove in a run in the 14th and then scored the game-winning (and series clinching) run in the 16th.
+He then hit .333 in the Mets' World Series victory against the Boston Red Sox.

-Backman slumped for the 1987 Mets, hitting just .250 - he blamed lingering hamstring injuries and claimed he had been trying to pull the ball too much.
+Backman slumped in 1987, hitting just .250; he blamed lingering hamstring injuries and claimed he had been trying to pull the ball too much.
 Meanwhile, his platoon partner Teufel clearly outplayed him, hitting .308 with 14 homers.
 Backman also had a well-publicized run-in with teammate Darryl Strawberry after Strawberry begged out of a crucial game against the first-place St. Louis Cardinals with a purported virus, after having spent the day recording a rap song.
 Backman observed, "Nobody I know gets sick 25 times a year."
 Strawberry's response was, "I'll bust that little redneck in the face."
-After 1987, Johnson publicly questioned Backman's desire, and then awarded the full-time starting job for the 1988 Mets to Teufel in the spring.
-Backman accepted his new role as backup, but regained his stroke during the season, and took over the bulk of playing time at second in August as the Mets won the division again.
+After 1987, Johnson publicly questioned Backman's desire, and then awarded the full-time starting job for 1988 to Teufel in the spring.
+Backman accepted his new role as a back-up, but regained his stroke during the season, and took over the bulk of playing time at second in August as the Mets won a division title again.

 After leading Lancaster to the California League championship series and being named The Sporting News's Minor League Manager of the Year in 2004, Backman was interviewed for major league managerial jobs by the Mets and the Diamondbacks.
-Backman was hired as the 2005 Diamondbacks' manager on November 1, 2004.
-Immediately afterward, reports became public that Backman had previously been convicted of DUI in 2000, pleaded guilty to harrassing a female friend of his family in 2001, and accused of spousal abuse by his ex-wife.
+He was hired as the D'backs manager on November 1th.
+Immediately afterward, reports became public that Backman had previously been convicted of DUI in 2000, pled guilty to harassing a female friend of his family in 2001, and had been accused of spousal abuse by his ex-wife.
 He had also filed for personal bankruptcy in 2003.
-The Diamondbacks admitted that they had not conducted a financial or criminal check of Backman before hiring him, and fired him on November 5.
-On December 4 of that year, Backman was sentenced to 10 days in jail.
+The Diamondbacks admitted they had not conducted a financial or criminal check of Backman before hiring him and fired him on November 5th.
+On December 4th, Backman was sentenced to 10 days in jail.
 He had been placed on probation after the 2000 DUI, and the 2001 arrest violated the terms of that probation.

-He returned to managing in 2007, skippering the South Georgia Peanuts to the South Coast League's inaugural title.
-However, his season was marked for a disgraceful incident in which it was alleged in the media that Backman had physically attacked a young broadcaster for the Anderson Joes after he had criticized one of Backman's on-field tantrums.
-However, the incident was filmed by the camera crew of the TV show "Playing for Peanuts" and according to the producer and crew, there was no physical contact and the nature of the argument was largely misrepresented by reporters who were not witness to the events.
+He returned to managing in 2007, skippering the South Georgia Peanuts in the South Coast League's inaugural season.
+His season was marked by an incident in which it was alleged in the media that Backman had physically attacked a young broadcaster for the Anderson Joes after he had criticized one of Backman's on-field tantrums.
+The incident was filmed by the camera crew of the TV show "Playing for Peanuts" and according to the producer and crew, there was no physical contact and the nature of the argument was largely misrepresented by reporters who were not witness to the events.
 As a result of the incident, he did not finish the season, and Larry Olenberger took over and guided the team to the title.

 Backman was named manager of the Northern League's Joliet JackHammers for the 2008 season.
-His purgatory over, he returned to Organized Baseball as manager of the Brooklyn Cyclones of the New York-Penn League, in the Mets organization, in 2010, and a year later, after a first place finish in his only season in the NYPL, he was promoted to manage the AA Binghamton Mets of the Eastern League.
-He was interviewed for the Mets' 2011 managerial opening, losing out to Terry Collins, and in 2012 moved up to the AAA Buffalo Bisons, another step closer to his dream job.
+Two years later, his purgatory over, he returned to organized baseball as manager of the Brooklyn Cyclones of the New York-Penn League, in the Mets organization, in 2010, and a year later, after a first-place finish in his only season in the NYPL, he was promoted to manage the Double A Binghamton Mets of the Eastern League.
+He interviewed for the Mets' 2011 managerial opening, losing out to Terry Collins, and in 2012 moved up to the Triple A Buffalo Bisons, another step closer to his dream job.
 On August 3rd, however, he was up to his old tricks in a game against the Syracuse Chiefs when he violently confronted opposing manager Tony Beasley and accused him of stealing signs.
 He earned a three-game suspension from the International League as a result.
 Wally followed the Mets as their Triple A squad became the Las Vegas 51s, winning PCL Manager of the Year honors in 2014.
 Upon the conclusion of the 2016 season, he resigned.
 Backman alleged to sportswriter Bob Klapisch that this was actually a termination, and that Mets GM Sandy Alderson did not appreciate his managerial acumen.
 Further, he alleged Alderson had him effectively blackballed from organized baseball.